 provides advice to you as Minister for Australia's temporary and permanent skilled migration programs and associated matters.

-Outlook: It is a legislative requirement that you as Minister take all reasonable steps to ensure that recruit to this Council are under way.
+Outlook: It is a legislative requirement that you as Minister take all reasonable steps to ensure that recruit to this Council are underway.

-MACSM have members from industry, union and government representatives.
+MACSM has members from industry, union and government representatives.
 Options to